resoltico/test/datasets/final-web2json-protocol.md

 ## PROCESSING ALGORITHM

 ### 1. HTML Parsing Approach
-- Load HTML content using Cheerio with configuration that preserves original content
+- Load HTML content using Jsdom with configuration that preserves original content
 - Maintain HTML entities and formatting in the parsed structure
 - Leverage Node's enhanced string processing capabilities for efficient parsing